-Our chain for our new 2-round HBMS scheme is $DL \to IDL \to XIDL \to HBMS$ .
+NEW 2-ROUND SCHEME.
+Turning to 2-round schemes, we give a new scheme, called HBMS.
+HBMS supports key aggregation, in line with other 2-round schemes.
+Our chain for our new 2-round HBMS scheme is DL \rightarrow IDL \rightarrow XIDL \rightarrow HBMS.
 This chain has length 3.
-We show XIDL $\to$ HBMS with a tight AGM reduction (Theorem 7.1) and a (non-tight) standard-model reduction (Theorem 7.2).
-Putting this together with the rest of the chain, we get our two above-mentioned results, namely a tight $DL \to HBMS$ AGM-reduction and a (non-tight) $DL \to HBMS$ standard-model-reduction, establishing hedged security.
+We show XIDL \rightarrow HBMS with a tight AGM reduction (Theorem 7.1) and a (non-tight) standard-model reduction (Theorem 7.2).
+Putting this together with the rest of the chain, we get a tight DL \rightarrow HBMS AGM-reduction, in particular showing $\mathbf{UB{MS}^{ms-uf}}(t,q,q_s,p) \leq t^2/p$, matching the DL bound.
+We also get a (non-tight) DL \rightarrow HBMS standard-model-reduction.